Office of the Insurance Commissioner in Washington State

 What are Insurance Companies Required to Do?

 Insurance companies are required to act in good faith and perform a reasonable investigation of your claim.
 They need to pay attention to and follow up on information favorable to your claim.
 They need to follow up on all your losses and do so in a timely manner.
-They need to do more than collect money and eventually pay claims.
-They need to promptly investigate and reasonably settle your claim.
+They need to do more than collect money and eventually lowball claims.
+They need to investigate and reasonably settle your claim promptly.
 See IFCA law for details.

 Here is the IFCA Law